cheshireoctopus/course_mgmt/docs/api/student.md

 URI      | /api/student/{id}/
 Method   | GET
 Query Params | ?data=class,assignment,attendance
-Note     | Do not follow up with a trailing slash.
-To optionally include any of the associated Classes, Assignments, or Attendances with this Student, include the query parameters.
+Note     | To optionally include any of the associated Classes, Assignments, or Attendances with this Student, include the query parameters.

 Response: